-The Chinese numbers are easy and straightforward.
-From earliest times the decimal system has been used in China for counting.
-When you have mastered the numbers you can easily tell the date and time too.
-Nowadays the Arabic numbers (0 to 9) are often used when writing numbers but they are given Chinese names.
+The Chinese numbers are straightforward.
+From earliest times the decimal system has been used in China for counting and once you have mastered the numbers you can tell the date and time too.
+Nowadays the Arabic numbers (0 to 9) are often used when writing numbers but they have Chinese names.
 In this section we also give the symbolic associations for each number.

 Sounds like: 'ee' as in bee the 'y' is almost silent.
 (1st tone)

 The number one is just one horizontal heng stroke.
 As in English, ‘one’ is used in many situations not just in counting, and is one of the most frequently occurring characters in text as in: Yidianr (a bit); Yihuir (a moment) Yixie (a little).

 In spoken Chinese the alternative character 幺 yǎo can be used in place of yī.
 This is because, particularly on the phone the yī sound can be difficult to distinguish from qī and other characters.

 Tricky for English speakers as it is nothing like the word err and is closer to the sound of the word argh as in the exclamation Ooh Argh!
 (4th tone)

 An extra heng stroke added to 1 makes it 2.

 In Chinese èr is used only in counting, the alternative 两 liǎng is used in other situations.
 This is like using pair or couple in English.
 Two, like all even numbers in China is considered a yin (female) number and associated with the earth.
 Two is a lucky number especially with regard to love and marriage.
 The yin-yang system is all about a choice between two alternatives.